 Our success will depend in part on our ability to obtain and enforce protection for our intellectual property in the United States and other countries.
-It is possible that our intellectual property protection could fail.
-It is possible that the claims for patents or other intellectual property protections could be denied or invalidated or that our protections will not be sufficiently broad to protect our technology.
+It is possible that our intellectual property protections could be denied or invalidated or that our protections will not be sufficiently broad to protect our technology.
 It is also possible that our intellectual property will not provide protection against competitive products, or will not otherwise be commercially viable.